Skip to content

 ts

-await step.run('fetch-user', () => fetchUser())
+await step.run('fetch-users', () => fetchUsers())

-await step.run('update-profile', () => updateProfile())
+await step.run('fetch-orders', () => fetchOrders())

-await step.run('step', () => doA())
+await step.run('fetch', () => fetchUsers())

 ts

-// Bad - crash loses all progress
+// Bad: crash loses all progress

 await step.run('import-all', async () => {